|Research = Skill Level + Learned Trait|

 Between events, a scholar can dedicate one or more downtime actions to research a specific topic.
 The success, amount of information, and accuracy of information is based on the character’s level of Research, their Specialties, their access to research materials, and the number of actions they dedicate to it.

-Although all characters can speak and read Commonspeak, they cannot read the languages of worlds other than their own.
+Although all characters can speak and read their homeworld language and the language of the central world, they cannot read the languages of worlds other than their own.
 Characters with this ability, however, gain just that facility.
 Characters do not begin play able to read languages from other worlds, and must instead dedicate a single downtime action to learning a language (only one may be learned per downtime session, as a further restriction).
-Text props will be prominently marked if they are written in another language, and only characters with that language are allowed to read the text (which will simply be normal English).
+Text props will be prominently marked if they are written in another language, and only characters with that language are allowed to read the text (which, of course, will simply be normal English).

-Most characters may participate in only one Investigation per day (Game Concepts).
+Most characters may participate in only one Investigation per day (See Game Concepts: Ch.
+8).
 With Basic Inquiry, a scholar may instead participate in two investigation sessions per game day, and Intermediate Inquiry increases this to three.
 A scholar with Advanced Inquiry, however, may participate in as many Investigations as they wish and are no longer limited as before.
 Note that regardless of how many investigations a character may participate in, they may not investigate the same subject more than once per event.
-This includes ‘pieces’ of a subject, for example, someone who has investigated the hilt of a magic dagger cannot, in the same event, investigate the dagger overall.

 Scholarship Specialties allow the character to focus their studies to greater effect.
 Whenever the character researches something that falls under their specialty, they add 2 to their effective level of Scholarship for each level of specialty they have.
 Common specialties include the study of a particular type of spirit; the history of individual worlds; specific ancient magics, animals, and plants; and the nature of the afterlife.
 These are not the only specialties, however, and we encourage people to invent their own or learn new ones in play.
 Like all skill specialties, Scholarship specialties will sometimes have in-play applications during Investigation actions.